Black emissaries

 Heart Light Cards

 This handsome 4 x 4 inch 20 card set offers uplifting statements that encourage us to use meditation and other contemplative practices to align our values with our actions.
-The term anti-racism doesn’t fully capture the positive power of the awareness, commitment and day to day willingness to relate to racism in a transformative way.
-Instead we use the idea of contemplative social action which doesn’t depend on attachment to a particular definition of justice or a pre-determined outcome.
-We begin with our own minds, paying attention to the kinds of thoughts, feelings and ideas about the world we are holding on to.
-With that awareness we can ask is this state of mind contributing to division and hatred or respectful connection and understanding?
-The 45 page booklet contains explanations and suggested activities that cultivate action guided by the conviction in the indestructible goodness of all beings.
+The term anti-racism doesn’t fully capture the positive power of the awareness and commitment to relate to racism on a day-to-day basis in a transformative way.
+Instead we use the idea of contemplative social action which doesn’t depend on attachment to a particular definition of justice or a predetermined outcome.

 Our Peace, Our Power